 Eligibility for both grant programs is based upon the following:

-- The applicant must earn 60% or less of state median household income (see the Pre-Application form below) or be enrolled in Snohomish County's Senior or Disabled Person Property Tax Exemption Programs.
+The applicant must earn 60% or less of state median household income (see the Pre-Application form below for income thresholds).

-- The property must be a single-family home with no more than three units which each have their own septic system.
+The property must be a single-family home with no more than three units, each having their own septic system.

 The first step in the grant process is to fill out a Pre-Application form.
 If you are found eligible to participate through the Pre-Application process, a full program application will be mailed to you by county staff.